YOU MUST BE BORN AGAIN!

 Nicodemus, a ruler, was accustomed to dealing with people.
 The questions on his mind had to do with the Kingdom of God.
 Was Jesus the Messiah?
 If so, was Jesus going to bring in the Kingdom?
 His opening remark was designed to lead eventually to his questions.

-Jesus came to the point: “Unless a man is born again he cannot see the Kingdom of God.”
+Jesus came to the point: “Unless one is born again, he cannot see the kingdom of God.”

 Why be born again?
 Why the necessity for being born again?
 Because the first race, the Adamic race, cannot enter the Kingdom of God.
 Because it is the new creation, that which is born again, that enters the Kingdom of God; that is, in fact, the Kingdom of God.

 What does it mean to be born again?
 We need to answer this question clearly because it appears the term “born again” is not being used correctly in our day.

 There are several elements associated with the Divine redemption:

 - Repentance—turning away from the world and seeking the Kingdom of God.

 - Forgiveness of sins on the basis of the blood atonement made on the cross of Calvary.

 These elements form part of a whole we term “getting saved.”
 They all have to do with receiving Christ as Lord and Savior.
 They are not identical experiences and sometimes it is useful to examine the features of each of the parts.

 It is important also to understand that the order in which the elements of salvation take place may not be the same in each case.
 In Acts, Chapter Eight we discover the people of Samaria who believed in Jesus and in the Kingdom of God were healed and delivered and were baptized in the name of Christ.
 But they did not receive the Holy Spirit until a later time (Acts 8:15).